freeCodeCamp/videos-translation/README.md

 # videos-translation

 This repository is used for collaborating on translation of videos from [freeCodeCamp's YouTube Channel](https://www.youtube.com/freecodecamp) to different world languages.
 Each language translation is available in their own directories at the root of the repository.
-As of now, we are working on supporting chinese language first and will eventually add translations for other languages in future.
+As of now, we are working on supporting Chinese language first and will eventually add translations for other languages in future.

 ## freeCodeCamp 视频翻译计划